A Dozen Easy Fall Hikes in NJ for Families with Small Children

 South Mountain Reservation – West Orange

-An oasis in the middle of densely populated Essex County, South Mountain is loaded with hiking trails, including a "fairy trail" and waterfall hike.
+An oasis in the middle of densely populated Essex County, South Mountain is loaded with hiking trails, mostly flat, including the popular "fairy trail" near the Millburn Library and the popular waterfall hike.
 But it also includes a zoo, paddle boats, mini golf, and playground.
-Enter at the Cherry Lane lot to be near the playground and picnic pavilion, restrooms, and the paved walking loop around the Orange Reservoir.
-More details here.
+Enter at the Cherry Lane lot to be near the playground and picnic pavilion, restrooms, and the paved walking loop around the Orange Reservoir near the zoo, or check out our review for more trailhead directions.

 Watchung Reservation – Mountainside